-Kaua'i CC is well lighted and further improvements in campus lighting are being made in parking lots, areas with heavy landscaping, and along sidewalks and pathways frequently traveled by students.
-On-duty Public Safety officers regularly file reports if they observe the overgrowth of shrubbery, any obstruction of lighting or pathways and any kind of hazards along or on the sidewalks.
-These reports are submitted to the Operations and Maintenance Department for review and correction.
+Kaua'i CC lighting is off during non-requested events and further improvements in campus lighting are being made in parking lots, areas with heavy landscaping, and along sidewalks and pathways frequently traveled by students.
+On-duty Public Safety Officers regularly file reports if they observe the overgrowth of shrubbery, any obstruction of lighting or pathways and any kind of hazards along or on the sidewalks.
+These reports are submitted to the O&M Department for review and correction.

-VI.
+VII.
 EDUCATION PROGRAMS